rails/rails/guides/source/error_reporting.md

 end
 ```

 NOTE: If you register an error subscriber, but still have other error mechanisms like a Rack middleware, you may end up with errors reported multiple times.
-You should either remove your other mechanisms or adjust your report functionality so it skips reporting an exception it has seen before.
+You should either remove your other mechanisms or adjust your report functionality so it skips reporting an error it has seen before.